lukearend/x86-bootloader/README.md

 * first two byte: GDT size
 * next four bytes: GDT address

-The preparation of a global descriptor table is shown in _gdt\_.asm_.
+The preparation of a global descriptor table is shown in _gdt.asm_.

 ## Switching into 32-bit mode